Luigi-Tho/Luigi-Tho/README.md

 Hello, newcomer.
 My name is Luigi-Tho.
 I am an aspiring game developer.
-I have worked on many games but sometimes I lose motivation to work on projects and want to start new ones.
+I have worked on many side projects in my spare time.
-I am currently working on a few games that you can find in my repositories.
+I am currently working on some stuff that you can find in my repositories.

 ### Languages I Know
 - C++ (the basics)